Sensei-Node/sensei-stake/README.md

 <b>This process must be done after 6 month from the nft minting.</b>

 The internal process is the following :
-1. The user send the nft to the contract.
+1. The user send the nft to the SenseiStakeV2 contract.
-2. The SenseiStakeV2 reveive the nft.
+2. The SenseiStakeV2 receive the nft.
 3. Check the date is after the exitDate from the service contract v1
 4. Call the endOperatorServices in Sensei Stake V1 --> Service Contract V1.
      - Make the followings checks: